-Google PageSpeed Insight aims to increase the user-experience, and the optimization recommendations that they offer come from inputs from various developers and blogs online, as well as from Google developers.
+Google PageSpeed Insight aims to increase user experience.
+The optimization recommendations that they offer come from inputs from various developers and blogs online and Google developers.

 4. Google Trends

-With Google Trends, you can find out when a particular search keywords is gaining interest or is trending, and can compare the popularity between different search topics.
+With Google Trends, you can find out when a particular search keyword is gaining interest or is trending and compare the popularity between different search topics.

 This tool shows how frequently a particular topic was searched, as compared to the total search volume.
 You can get real-time information on Google trends, which is quite beneficial if you are a journalist or marketer, looking for trending search items, across regions and languages.